isabella232/kendo-react-animation/docs/overview.md

 ### Built-In Effects

-The following list describes the available effects:
+The list below describes the available built-in effects.

-    - 'k-left': slide the content to the left
+- `k-left`&mdash;Slide the content to the left.
-    - 'k-right': slide the content to the right
+- `k-right`&mdash;Slide the content to the right.
-    - 'k-up': slide the content in up direction
+- `k-up`&mdash;Slide the content in up direction.
-    - 'k-down': slide the content in down direction
+- `k-down`&mdash;Slide the content in down direction.
-    - 'k-toggle': fade out the old content and fade in the new content
+- `k-toggle`&mdash;Fade out the old content and fade in the new content.
-    - 'k-zoom-in': fades out the old content and zooms in the new one
+- `k-zoom-in`&mdash;Fade out the old content and zooms in the new one.
-    - 'k-zoom-out': zooms out the old content and fades in the new one
+- `k-zoom-out`&mdash;Zoom out the old content and fades in the new one.

 To see the full list of available effects, refer to the [Effects sass file](https://github.com/telerik/kendo-theme-default/blob/master/styles/animation/_effect.scss).